vitejs/vite/docs/guide/api-vite-environment.md

 ## Creating new environments

 One of the goals of this feature is to provide a customizable API to process and run code.
-A Vite dev server provides browser and SSR environments out of the box, but users can build new environments using the exposed primitives.
+A Vite dev server provides browser and node environments out of the box, but users can build new environments using the exposed primitives.

 ```ts
 import { createModuleExectutionEnvironment } from 'vite'